 has been referred for determination under the jurisdiction conferred by section 51G.

-(2) An employee referred to in subsection (1) may in writing request that a matter referred to in subsection (1)(a) be heard and determined by the Commissioner who is hearing and determining the matter referred to in subsection (1)(b).
+(2) An employee referred to in subsection (1) may in writing request that a matter referred to in subsection (1)(a) be heard and determined by the commissioner who is hearing and determining the matter referred to in subsection (1)(b).

 (3) If such a request is made, the Chief Commissioner, in exercising the powers conferred by section 16 of the Industrial Relations Act 1979, is to allocate the hearing and determination of the matter accordingly.